johnnyjewelcase/workbench/Homework/04-CodeQuiz/README.md

 #### THEN I can save my initials and score

 The **finish** div reports the remaining time to the user as their score and tells the user how many questions were answered correctly.
 The user is shownn a form so that they can provide their initials for scorekeeping purposes.
 Upon submitting their initials, the **finish** div is hidden, and the **scoreboard** div is displayed, with the row containing the user's initials and score highlighted to show how they compared to other scores.
+The score is stored in another object array, which is kept as a string in localstorage for safekeeping.

 #### ALSO